Ultimate Armwrestling League Rules

 - Straps will be used if slip of grip occurs and if not determined to be an intentional slip.

-- Platform shoes may be used for height compensation in stand up UAL Championships, platforms may be used with head referee approval, but may not be provided from UAL.
+- Platform shoes may be used for height compensation in stand up UAL Tournaments, platforms may be used with head referee approval.

 - Sportsmanship will prevail, failure to comply will result in a foul or immediate termination from contest.